ct-js/docs.ctjs.rocks/docs/tut-polishing-jettycat.md

 This tutorial assumes that you have finished the tutorial [Making Games: Jetty Cat](tut-making-jettycat.html).
 You should complete it first.
 :::

-The game is complete mechanic-wise, but there is a lot of ways to improve it aesthetically and gameplay-wise!
-This section also highlights some v1.3 features.
+The game is complete mechanic-wise, but there are a lot of ways to improve it aesthetically and gameplay-wise!

 [[toc]]